micro/micro/cli/README.md

 VERSION:
    0.0.1

-AUTHOR(S):

 COMMANDS:
    api		Run the micro API
    registry	Query registry
-   store	Query store
-   query	Query service
-   health       Query the health of a service list		List items in registry get		Get item from registry sidecar	Run the micro sidecar
+   query	Query a service method using rpc health	Query the health of a service list		List items in registry get		Get item from registry sidecar	Run the micro sidecar